This blog is an excerpt that was originally published on WhatSayTheExperts.com

 Tip 2: Collect More than Just their Email

 As the saying goes, a broken clock is still right twice a day.
 So while pundits claiming that email is dead is a far cry from reality, their crystal balls have accurately predicted (some 15 years down the road) that email as a consumer medium is not as powerful as it once was.
 Site traffic and purchasing behavior have in the past five years shifted hard to mobile, especially with younger audiences.
-As AdWeek recently pointed out, 73% of Millennials use their phone to shop online.
+As AdWeek recently pointed out, 73% of Millennials use their phones to shop online.
 Figuring out ways to build relationships via SMS and text should be at the forefront of any list building strategy.
 So still collect emails, but also realize that it is imperative to explore ways outside of email that provides a similar mechanism and engagement level.

 Tip 3: Make Creative Social Campaigns for Your Email List